BibleTools

 by

-Forerunner, "Bible Study," July 2000
+Forerunner, "Bible Study," May-June 2026

-1. How can members of God's church be completely deceived about their true standing with God?
-Ezekiel 28:14-18; Revelation 12:9; II John 7; Jeremiah 2:21-23; 17:9; James 1:22-24.
+1. How can baptized Christians be deceived about their true standing with God?
+Revelation 12:9-10; II John 7; Jeremiah 2:21-23; 17:9; James 1:22-24.

-Comment: The answer begins with Satan's—the great deceiver's—influence, aided and abetted by his ministers, who appear as angels of light (II Corinthians 11:13-15).
-As Paul says, the Devil's ministers even infiltrate the church of God!
-To this we must add the utter deceitfulness of human nature—our perverted desire to see ourselves as we wish to be rather than as we really are.
-This is a recipe for self-deceit.
-Even when we look into the mirror of God's Word, we often deny the differences between His standard and our conduct.
+To this, we must add the utter deceitfulness of human nature—our perverted desire to see ourselves as we wish to be rather than as we really are.
+Fantasizing like this is a recipe for self-deceit.
+Even when we look into the mirror of God’s Word, we often deny the differences between His standard and our conduct.

-2. Can we blame our failure to recognize our sins on the Devil or someone else, or is human nature at its core?
+2. Can we blame our failure to recognize our sins on the Devil or someone else?
+Or is our human nature to blame?
 Do we deceive ourselves?
 Mark 7:20-23; Jeremiah 9:5-6; I John 1:8; Proverbs 12:20; Galatians 6:3-7.

 3. Is self-deceit tied to pride and ego?
 Isaiah 65:5; 66:2; Daniel 4:37; Matthew 23:12; Romans 12:3; Philippians 2:3.

-5. We cannot overcome sin we cannot identify.
+5. We cannot overcome sin that we cannot identify.
 How can we detect self-deceit in ourselves?
 James 1:22-27.

-© 2000 Church of the Great God
+© 2026 Church of the Great God

 PO Box 471846